Pollution in China: Government's response to the air pollution

-In an attempt to reduce air pollution, the Chinese government has made the decision to enforce stricter regulations.
+In an attempt to reduce air pollution, the Chinese government decided to enforce stricter regulations.
 After record-high air pollution in northern China in 2012 and 2013, the State Council issued an Action Plan for the Prevention and Control of Air Pollution in September 2013.
-This plan aims to reduce PM2.5 by over 10% from 2012 to 2017.
+This plan aimed to reduce PM2.5 by over 10% from 2012 to 2017.
+Twelve west-east air pollution control transmission corridors are also being developed, per the Action Plan.

 The most prominent government response has been in Beijing, aiming to reduce PM2.5 by 25% from 2012 to 2017.
-As the capital of China, it is suffering from high levels of air pollution.
-According to Reuters, in September 2013, the Chinese government published the plan to tackle air pollution problem on its official website.
-The main goal of the plan is to reduce coal consumption by closing polluting mills, factories, and smelters, and switching to other eco-friendly energy sources.
+As the capital of China, Beijing suffers from high levels of air pollution.
+According to Reuters, the Chinese government published the plan to tackle the air pollution problem on its official website in September 2013.
+The main goal of the plan is to reduce coal consumption by closing polluting mills, factories, and smelters and switching to other eco-friendly energy sources.

-These policies have been taking effect, and in 2015, the average PM2.5 in 74 key cities in monitoring system is 55 μg/m3, showing a 23.6% decrease as of 2013.
+These policies have been taking effect, and in 2015, the average PM2.5 in 74 key cities under the monitoring system was 55 μg/m3, showing a 23.6% decrease as of 2013.
 Despite the reduction in coal consumption and polluting industries, China still maintained a stable economic growth rate from 7.7% in 2013 to 6.9% in 2015.

 On 20 August 2015, ahead of the 70th-anniversary celebrations of the end of World War II, the Beijing government shut down industrial facilities and reduced car emissions in order to achieve a "Parade Blue" sky for the occasion.
 This action resulted in PM2.5 concentration lower than the 35 μg/m3 national air quality standard, according to data from Beijing Municipal Environmental Protection Monitoring Centre (BMEMC).
 The restrictions resulted in an average Beijing PM2.5 concentration of 19.5 μg/m3, the lowest that had ever been on record in the capital.

-China's strategy has been mainly focusing on the development of other energy sources such as nuclear, hydro and compressed natural gas.
+China's strategy has been mainly focused on the development of other energy sources such as nuclear, hydro and compressed natural gas.
 The latest plan entails closing the outdated capacity of the industrial sectors like iron, steel, aluminum and cement and increasing nuclear capacity and other non-fossil fuel energy.
 It also includes an intention to stop approving new thermal power plants and to cut coal consumption in industrial areas.

-According to research, substituting all coal consumption for residential and commercial use to natural gas requires additional 88 billion cubic meters of natural gas, which is 60% of China's total consumption in 2012, and the net cost would be 32–52 billion dollars.
-Substituting the share of coal-fired power plant with renewable and nuclear energy also requires 700GW additional capacity, which cost 184 billion dollars.
-So the net cost would be 140–160 billion dollars considering value of saved coal.
-Since all the above policies have been already partially implemented by national and city governments, they should lead to substantial improvements in urban air quality.
+According to research, substituting all coal consumption for residential and commercial use to natural gas requires additional 88 billion cubic meters of natural gas, which is 60% of China's total consumption in 2012, incurring a net cost of 32–52 billion dollars.
+Substituting the share of coal-fired power plants with renewable and nuclear energy also requires 700GW of additional capacity, which costs 184 billion dollars.
+Therefore, the net cost would be 140–160 billion dollars considering the value of saved coal.
+Since all the above policies have been already partially implemented by national and city governments, some believe that they can lead to substantial improvements in urban air quality.